Page 1: Biography

 Sailor, whaler, accommodation-house keeper, farmer, market gardener, horse-trainer, jockey

-This biography, written by Cyril F. Browne, was first published in the Dictionary of New Zealand Biography, vol 1, 1990, and updated in October, 2010.
+This biography, written by Cyril F. Browne, was first published in the Dictionary of New Zealand Biography in 1990.
+It was updated in October, 2010.

 William Jenkins, known as 'Bill the Steward', was born on the Isle of Sheppey, Kent, England, on 13 September 1813, the first child of William and Catherine Jenkins.
 Following his father's calling, William went to sea at the age of nine, eventually joining the English whaling ship Caroline, which he left on arrival at Kāpiti Island, New Zealand, in 1836.